Yefeng-Lin/dataplane-stack_doc/doc/user_guide/l2_switching_vpp.rst

 Manual Execution
 ================

-Users can also setup VPP switch and test L2 switching case step by step.
+Users can also set up VPP switch and test L2 switching case step by step.

 VPP Switch Setup
 ~~~~~~~~~~~~~~~~